lucabanetta/aiida-seigrowth/docs/source/user_guide/get_started.rst

 ```
 $ source /absoulte/path/to/PyBaMM/.tox/dev/bin/activate
 ```
-2a) To submit the demo:
+2) To submit the demo:

    * Download examples folder

-2b) To submit a new calculation
-   * Download examples
+   * cd examples
-     ``
-     cd examples/Pybamm_SImulations
-     python3.8 Pybamm_Use_Example.py
-     ``
-   * Save new trajectory.pkl file into InputData
-   * Change parameters.txt and InitialSEIDistribution.txt as necessary

-3) Proceed to run launch.py:
-   *cd examples
-   *verdi run launch.py
+   * verdi run launch.py

-4) Check the retrieved folder data and save them to a new directory
+3) Check the retrieved folder data and save them to a new directory
     * verdi process list -a  # check record of calculation
   * verdi node repo dump [RemoteDataFolderNode] /abs/path/to/new/Folder Available calculations
 ++++++++++++++++++++++